iurifq/vim-files/README.md

 The script `setup.sh` should be enough to make symbolic links and install required dependencies.
 However, some dependencies should be manually installed.
-Make sure you have installed: curl, npm, git, bundler, exuberant-ctags.
+Make sure you have installed: curl, npm, git, bundler, exuberant-ctags, silver searcher.
 It is tested in both linux(Ubuntu 12.10, 13.04) and OSX(Lion and Mountain Lion).

 ## Plugins